 Fun to decorate and simple to make, these rum balls take very little time to throw together.
 Be as creative as you like with decorating them, or just drizzle a dark chocolate on top of for something simple.
 Try using low carb toppings such as dried raspberries, chopped hazelnuts, coconut, cacao nibs and shaved chocolate to sprinkle on top.
 Another delicious option is to dip the balls into melted dark chocolate.
 Delish!!

 Delicious Low Carb Rum Balls would be perfect for gifting or to take along to the work Christmas party.
 Keep a stash of these in the fridge for over the festive period.
 Temptation will be averted and you’ll have a reasonably healthy treat to snack on should you feel tempted.

-For some other recipes that would be ideal for gifting for Christmas, check out these recipes.
+For some other recipes that would be ideal for gifting, check out these recipes.

 Low Carb Dukkah

 From scratch spice mixes- BBQ, Mexican and Moroccan